DSSC-projects/veni/README.md

+# JaxForward

-**JaxForward**: JAX neural network using forward automatic differentiation.
+A neural network package using forward automatic differentiation based on JAX.

 ## Table of contents
 * [Description](#description)